Mindfulness

 • Buy coffee for the person in line behind you.

-Make it a fun/creative activity.
+Make it a fun/creative activity

 • Make a gratitude jar.
 Fill it with slips of paper listing moments and things you’re grateful for each day.
 Place a mason jar along with a small pad of paper or Post-its and a pen- in a designated area.
 Every day make it a point to write down one thing you’re grateful for, fold it up, and put it in your jar.
 If you are ever feeling especially down and need a quick pick-me-up, take a few notes out of the jar to remind yourself of who, and what is good in your life.